-Vitamin A is important for immunity, but the latest National Diet and Nutrition surveys show that in general, toddlers eat adequate amounts in their diets.2 Whole milk and fruit and vegetables are key providers of this vitamin in the UK diet.
+Vitamin A is important for immunity, but many toddlers eat small amounts of vegetables and meat, which are key providers of this vitamin in the UK diet.

 The main source of vitamin D is not food and drinks, but the skin, where it is made in response to sunlight when outside, but only April-September in the UK.
-Toddlers have a high requirement for this vitamin to support their rapid growth and many become deficient, particularly those in the UK who are of Asian, African and Middle Eastern ethnic origin.15
+Toddlers have a high requirement for this vitamin to support their rapid growth and many become deficient, particularly those in the UK who are of Asian, African and Middle Eastern ethnic origin.13

-Healthy Start children's vitamin drops are a low cost supplement with vitamins A, C & D. Healthy Start beneficiaries are entitled to them free from their NHS Trust or Board.
-However only some NHS Trusts/Boards make them available.
-Other vitamin preparations are available for toddlers in retail outlets but these usually contain other vitamins and are expensive for low income families.
+Healthy Start children's vitamin drops are a low cost supplement with vitamins A & D. Healthy Start beneficiaries are entitled to them free from their NHS Trust or Board, however only some NHS Trusts/Boards make them available.
+Other vitamin preparations are available for toddlers in retail outlets but these usually contain other vitamins and are quite expensive for many families.

-Respect your toddler's tastes and preferences - don't force feed diet
+7. Respect your toddler's tastes and preferences - don't force feed

-Some children eat almost everything while others are much more picky.
-Some like foods kept separate on the plate and others are happy with foods mixed in together.
+Understand that some toddlers eat almost everything while others are much more picky.

+Some like foods kept separate at a meal and others are happy with foods mixed in together.